-The Napkin-to-Prototype Hardware Accelerator, offered in partnership with the Cornell School of engineering, is a deep dive into exploring hardware entrepreneurship through an intensive 11-week summer program.
+The Napkin-to-Prototype Hardware Accelerator, offered in partnership with the Cornell College of Engineering, is a deep dive into exploring hardware entrepreneurship through an intensive 11-week summer program.
 Teams are led through a process for determining if their ideas are commercially desirable, technologically viable, and economically feasible.
 Upon completion of our program, Hardware Alums are positioned to recruit team members, bring on partners, work with contract manufacturers, and pitch to investors.

 Our innovative philosophy and methodology is suitable for all types of hardware offerings.
 In addition to our summer program, Rev hosts a series of speakers + workshops to grow your network of thought leaders, industry experts, and successful startups.
 We also have a state-of-the-art purpose-built prototyping lab that is open to Hardware Accelerator participants as well as Rev member companies.

 In the Napkin-to-Prototype Hardware Accelerator, we help teams move from a “back of the napkin” idea to a prototype, validated business model, and a pitch: a prototype that they can tested with customers, a business model to set future product direction, and a pitch with which they can engage partners and investors.
 The process is broken down into 3 three-week design sprints with well-defined product and business goals: Feasibility, Proof-of-Concept, Prototype & Pitch.
 Before the sprints, we kick off the program with a four-day “Skills Camp,” during which we take our eight teams through a series of exercises to introduce them to both product development and business skills.

 Teams explore their options for building their product while simultaneously engaging in customer discovery in order to learn more about their customers problems/needs.